danielyxie/bitburner/markdown/bitburner.ns.resizetail.md

 RAM cost: 0 GB

 Resize a tail window.
-Size are in pixel
+Size are in pixel.